ReportedUser/Robot_Control_with_depth_camera/README.md

 If you don't know your joint limits yet, you can figure them out once the program is running.

+Inside the directory joint_angle_files you can find some limits I used for my specific case, you can try them out if you consider it can be useful for you.

 ## Setting it up

 Now that the requirements are complete, we can start playing with it!

-First, start the UR robot and load the [urcap](https://github.com/UniversalRobots/Universal_Robots_ExternalControl_URCap/releases).
+First, start the UR robot and load the [urcap](https://github.com/Robots/_Robots_ExternalControl_URCap/releases).

 Next, you should calibrate the robot.
-Follow the [Universal Robot Calibration Guide](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_calibration/README.md) in order to calibrate.
+Follow the [ Robot Calibration Guide](https://github.com/Robots/_Robots_ROS_Driver/blob/master/ur_calibration/README.md) in order to calibrate.
 Once it has been calibrated, you can either follow the next instruction by adding the calibration file or launch it via your new launch file with the calibration.

 The next step is to start two launch files on different terminal windows.